ethanhe42/pytorch-lightning-GPT/README.md

-# lightning-gpt
+# lightning-minGPT

-lightning-gpt is an implementation of Andrej Karpathy's minGPT in Lightning.
+lightning-minGPT is an implementation of Andrej Karpathy's minGPT in Lightning.

 It is aimed at providing a minimal Lightning layer on top of minGPT, while leveraging the full breadth of Lightning.